bitterjug/kashana/docs/elm-notes.rst

   - IS this because of the html we're rendering the thing with?
 Where does the escape go?

   - IT was just bloody Vimium stealing the escape key.
 Create exclusion rule for it.

+- There is a state machine problem with escape to reset a field.
+If you edit a field and press escape it puts back the initial value, and renders as H2 again, but the colour stays orange as if pending results of the save which we didn't actually do.
+So something's not being reset properly.

 - [ ] The top level wiring applies all changes to results to all elements of the results list.
 That needs to be fixed to treat individual elements